kareniel/jonathandupre.com/content/blog/what-you-found-is-not-a-risk.md

 description: Until you provide every component of the risk scenario, you won't know if the impact is meaningful.
 ---

 You don't discover risks when doing security reviews.
-You discover issues about some of your assets.
+You discover issues about some of your security controls.
 You find out in what ways they are vulnerable.

 A risk is an uncertain future event with meaningful consequences.